BIIFSweden/LCI_Workshop/README.md

 * [BaSiC](https://github.com/marrlab/BaSiC#imagejfiji-plugin) plugin (click on the link to follow installation instructions)

-:arrow_right: Images to be used in this session are located in [this shared drive](https://drive.google.com/drive/folders/1yFsiJsAXIVlkH5VHRr8m6Q82QgwxOeqR?usp=drive_link) within the folder `/images/illumination_correction/`.
+:arrow_right: Images to be used in this section are located in within the folder `/images/illumination_correction/`.

 Join your breakout room and then follow the instructions corresponding to your group: